aai-institute/pyDVL/docs/value/semi-values.md

 ## General semi-values

-As explained above, both Beta Shapley and Banzhaf indices are special cases of semi-values.
-In pyDVL we provide a general method for computing these with any combination of the three ingredients that define a semi-value:
+In pyDVL we provide a general method for computing general semi-values with any combination of the three ingredients that define them:

 - A utility function $u$.
 - A sampling method.